10 awesome aurora facts

 8. For night owls only!

 Auroras are more likely to occur close to the equinoxes, in late March and late September, but displays can occur at any time of year.
 Winter months are naturally good aurora-watching times, simply because the nights are longer.
-The brightest displays typically last for about 1–3 hours, and the best viewing times are generally between 10 pm and 1 am.
-Auroras can also be seen before dawn if you can stay up that late!
+The brightest displays typically last for about 1–3 hours, and the best viewing times are generally between 10 pm and 2 am.
+However, there's no magic hour that you're guaranteed to see auroras—keen aurora chasers usually keep an eye on our real-time geomagnetic indices (which show the level of geomagnetic activty) and stay up all night if need be!

 9. In Australia, auroras have been seen as far north as southern Queensland